JuliusCode/MP4MUSEUM/README.md

-For the script to run on a fresh raspbian lite you need to install some things
+For the script to run on a fresh [Raspberry Pi OS Lite](https://www.raspberrypi.com/software/operating-systems/) you need to install some things

 `sudo apt-get install vlc python3-pip`